Explaining Deep Convolutional Neural Networks for Image Classification by Evolving Local Interpretable Model-agnostic Explanations: Introduction

 The overall goal of this paper is to propose a novel GA-based method to evolve local interpretable model-agnostic explanations.
 The proposed method (named E-LIME) is targeted at overcoming the aforementioned limitations of LIME, i.e., the high computational cost and the fixed number of superpixels.
 To the best of our knowledge, E-LIME is the first EC-based method to evolve local interpretable model-agnostic explanation for deep CNNs in image classification.
-To achieve the overall goal, the specific sub-goals are as follows: \begin{enumerate}
+By achieving the overall goal, the specific contributions are made as follows: \begin{enumerate}

 \item To develop a novel GA-based method that can efficiently evolve local explanations.
 Since LIME uses a linear model with Lasso regularisation \cite{efron2004least} to select superpixels, it requires high computational cost for sampling a large number of perturbed images.
 To resolve this issue, the proposed method will directly optimise the superpixel selection without any sampling process.